whutabarat-sheffield/uos-drilling-wh/examples/mqtt/mqtt-drilling-documentation.md

 ## How It Works

-1. **Message Listening**: The system creates two MQTT clients to listen for result and trace messages.
+1. **Message Listening**: The system creates multiple MQTT clients to listen for result, trace, and heads messages.

-2. **Message Buffering**: Messages are buffered and matched based on:
+2. **Message Buffering**: Messages are buffered in thread-safe buffers with deduplication based on:
    - Same toolbox ID and tool ID
-   - Timestamps within the configured time window (default: 1 second)
+   - Timestamps within the configured time window (default: 5 seconds)

-3. **Processing**: When matching messages are found:
-   - Data is extracted according to the configured mappings
-   - Matched pairs are saved to files for reference (in non-DEBUG mode)
+   - Configurable duplicate handling (ignore, replace, error)

+3. **Message Correlation**: The SimpleMessageCorrelator finds matching message sets across buffers.

+4. **Parallel Processing**: Matched message sets are submitted to a ProcessingPool with multiple workers:
+   - Each worker loads its own DepthInference model (~1GB memory)
+   - Default: 10 workers for parallel processing
+   - Non-blocking Future-based result handling

+5. **Depth Validation**: Results are validated with configurable behaviors:
+   - Publish, skip, or warn on negative depth values
-   - The depth inference model processes the data
+   - Sequential negative depth tracking

-4. **Results Publishing**: Depth estimation results are published back to the MQTT broker
+6. **Results Publishing**: Formatted results are published back to the MQTT broker

-5. **Cleanup**: Old messages are periodically removed from the buffer
+7. **System Monitoring**: Throughput monitoring tracks if the system is keeping up with message arrival rate

 ## Example Use Cases